google/turbinia/docs/install.md

 ## Local Install
-* If Turbinia will run on local machines, [jump to Core installation steps](#core-installation-steps)
+* If Turbinia will run on local machines, [jump to Core Installation Steps](#core-installation-steps)
 * Otherwise, follow [GCP Install](#gcp-install)